GDSC-ELTE/Build-quote-generator-app-with-google-assistant/README.md

 To open incognito:
 1. Windows, Linux, or Chrome OS: Press Ctrl + Shift + n.
 2. Mac: Press ⌘ + Shift + n.

+You can train to get skilled in cloud technologies here: https://go.qwiklabs.com/qwiklabs-free
+5. Start the challenge
+6. Fill the form
+ - Business name: Google Developer Student clubs - Eötvös Loránd university
+ - Business mobile number: You can enter your mobile number
+ - Choose your challenge track: Native app development track
+ - Are you part of a student club?: Yes, I’m part of a Developer Student Club.

+You will get a confirmation email within 2 minutes.
+It contains one time unique access code and you will use it throughout the lab.

 ## Let's get started!
 Access the course here: